altunenes/sorceress/docs/explanations of illusions.md

 example usage:
 `sorcerer.addlines("vfor.jpg","mygrids",linecolour1=(150,5,5),linecolour2=(10,155,20),linecolour3=(0,15,15),alphablending==False) `

 If you select `alphablending==True`  line colors are much more stable against the luminance change in the background image.
-It's because in opencv, when you overlay two images or colors the function called `addWeighted` mixes the colors in very "small tones" but you probably do not even notice.
+It's because in OpenCV when you overlay two images or colors the function called `addWeighted` mixes the colors in very "small tones" but you probably do not even notice.
 Still, this function which I called alpha blending, is much more stable to luminance change.
-Use both, in the same way and see what is differs.
+Use both, in the same way, and see what differs.

 ## 5- sorceress.eyecolour